5 Critical Problems With Illinois’ Social Equity in Cannabis

 5. Create Cut Off Score Thresholds in Licensing Processes

-In many application processes for dispensaries and cultivation centers, it is unheard of to require a perfect score on an application in order to obtain a license to dispense or grow.
-Yet, in Illinois, that’s exactly what happened with licenses that were supposed to be designated for social equity applicants.
+In many application processes for dispensaries and cultivation centers, it is unheard of to require a perfect score on an application to obtain a license to dispense or grow.
+Yet, that’s exactly what happened with licenses that were supposed to be designated for social equity applicants in Illinois.
 This is among the first times to ever hear about any program requiring the people it is supposed to be helping, to jump through every single hoop perfectly.

 Have ideas to contribute on how to better define, and improve efforts for social equity?
 We want to hear them.